 - Laguna Tools MBAND1412-175 Bandsaw

 - RIKON Power Tools 10-324 14” Open Stand Bandsaw For Resawing

 - Powermatic PWBS-14CS Bandsaw

-Best Bandsaws For Resawing 2019 Review
+Best Bandsaw For Resawing 2019 Review

-Grizzly G0555LX Deluxe Bandsaw
+- Grizzly G0555LX Deluxe Band saw For Resawing

 This great bandsaw was a great contender for the top position of the best bandsaw of 2018.
 It is lightweight, weighing 247lbs, and for its cheap price, it is a lot lighter.

 Despite its low cost, this machine is a great machine that delivers.